jldupont/pygcloud/README.md

 This package supports entrypoints.
 They are defined in the package's `pyproject.toml` file.
 The prototypes of the callables can be found in the `pygcloud.events` module.

+# Adding support for other services

+* Add data model to `pygcloud.gcp.models`
+* Add servoce class in a module in `pygcloud.gcp.services`
+* Add support for graphing in `pygcloud.gcp.linker`

 # TODO

 * Explain why "delete" operations are not supported